TheTalentCat/website/_posts/2020/February/2020-02-21-Syllogisms are Logic Katas.md

 No, we're not there yet.

 You gotta crawl before you walk.
 You gotta walk before you can trash bozos.
-Trust me, I'm saving you a lot of mistakes, my friend.
+Trust me, I'm saving you from a lot of mistakes, my friend.

 Stay with me here.
 I'm about to teach you your first logic attack. **The premise**.